treweathers/Java_Developer/Course_1.1.md

         }
     }

-## Lesson 4: Comparing the Cosmos: Understanding Java's Comparison Operators
+## Lesson 4: Understanding Java's Comparison Operators

 ### 1. Exploring Java Comparison Operators
 Imagine piloting a starship in space.
 Here, destinations depend on evaluating conditions such as the distances to planets.
 These decisions boil down to comparisons, mirroring situations in programming.
 In Java, we utilize comparison operators to make such decisions.